hbmahone/ASUMap/README.md

 If you would like to use any of the code, models, or documents in here for any professional use, please send a business inquery to the following email.
 All other questions can be sent to the same email as well.

 hbmahone@gmail.com

+Master file should only contain finished product.
+Please wait for ASU 3D Map Version 1.0 @ December 10, 2016.